 During the program year, funding was available through HOPWA and HOME to address state objectives for providing supportive housing for persons with special needs.
 HOME funded a variety of affordable housing projects, described in the foregoing section.
 Although its mission is not specific to special needs housing, SHFDA's competitive rental program does give bonus points in scoring to housing which will benefit special needs households.
-During 2013, HOME funding will result in supportive housing for 19 elderly and 13 homeless households, by creating a total of 32 units of new special needs housing (DH-1.3 on Table 3A).
-HOPWA funding supported an additional 15, bringing the total to 47 units of special needs housing.
+During 2014, HOME funding will result in supportive housing for 29 elderly and or homeless households by creating new special needs housing (DH-1.3 on Table 3A).
+HOPWA funding supported an additional 12, bringing the total to 41 units of special needs housing.